Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Introduction

 Since the online/arXiv version of this paper first appeared, there have been further developments of interest.
-In concurrent work, Brubach et al.\ \cite{brubach2} consider at a setting where for each arrival a finite number of \emph{rematches} are allowed in case of unsuccessful matches.
+In concurrent work, \cite{brubach2} consider at a setting where for each arrival a finite number of \emph{rematches} are allowed in case of unsuccessful matches.
 They observe that in this case the problem for a single arrival is optimally solved by a dynamic program (DP).
 Using this insight show that the DP based greedy algorithm is 0.5 competitive.
 Further, they highlight several limitations of the LP benchmark and advocate the use of fully offline as a more natural benchmark for future work.
-Subsequently, Huang and Zhang \cite{huang} show that the Fully-Adaptive algorithm (with appropriate choice of function $g(\cdot)$) is 0.572 competitive for heterogeneous and strongly vanishing probabilities ($p_{max}=1/f(n)$, where $f(n)$ is a strictly increasing function of the number of resources $n$).
+Subsequently, \cite{huang} gave a 0.572 competitive for heterogeneous and strongly vanishing probabilities ($p=1/f(n)$, where $f(n)$ is a strictly increasing function of the number of resources $n$).
 Their result is shown against the expectation LP benchmark.
 Thus, while their benchmark is stronger than offline the stronger assumption on smallness of probabilities and different numerical guarantee (0.572 in \cite{huang} vs.\ $1-1/e$ and $0.596$ here), renders their results incomparable with ours.
-Perhaps more importantly, both results reinforce the performance of Fully-Adaptive for small probabilities from distinct viewpoints.
+Very recently, \cite{unkads} analyzed a variant of Algorithm \ref{rank} for an online allocation setting with unknown resource capacities.
+A byproduct of his result is that Algorithm \ref{rank} is at least 0.522 competitive for stochastic rewards with vanishing edge probabilities.

 There is also a stream of work that looks at the aspect of stochastic rewards with stochastic arrivals and other related (including offline) versions of the problem.
-In particular, Bansal et al.\ \cite{bansal} were the first to study stochastic rewards in the context of bipartite matching.
+In particular, \cite{bansal} were the first to study stochastic rewards in the context of bipartite matching.
 They considered an offline \emph{probe-commit} version of the problem where all edges and probabilities are known in advance and one must probe edges with the restriction that if a probed edge exists, it must be included in the matching.
-We refer the reader to \cite{brubach,brubach2, toronto} for a more detailed review of these settings.
+We refer the reader to \cite{brubach2} and \cite{toronto} for a more detailed review of these settings.